Deepanshu-dahiya/Data-Structure-and-Algorithm/Linked list/Readme.md

 ### Circular Linked List
 Circular linked list is a linked list where all nodes are connected to form a circle.
 There is no NULL at the end.
 A circular linked list can be a singly circular linked list or doubly circular linked list.

+We traverse a circular singly linked list until we reach the same node where we started.
+The circular singly liked list has no beginning and no ending.
+There is no null value present in the next part of any of the nodes.

 ![l2](https://user-images.githubusercontent.com/66161514/154309626-5a5ef907-f900-4fb5-8583-dc5ff95ed600.jpg)

 ### Doubly Linked List